microsoft/FluidFramework/BREAKING.md

     - "submitOp": Event deprecated in its entirety.
 No replacement API recommended.
     - "allSentOpsAckd": Event deprecated in its entirety.
 Use "saved" event instead.
     - "processTime": Event deprecated in its entirety.
 No replacement API recommended.
+    - "pong": Event deprecated in its entirety.
+No replacement API recommended.

 ## 2.0.0-internal.2.1.0 Breaking changes